fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 - P2P (Person to Person)
 - Invoice payments

-In addition to that, many of these solutions are also used for **login** when the user is on a "PC" running a Web version of the on-line bank as well as supporting **3D Secure**.
+In addition to that, most of these solutions are also used for **login** when the user is on a "PC" running a Web version of the on-line bank as well as supporting **3D Secure**.